-10 tips for finding an apartment in Toronto
+10 tips for finding an apartment to rent in Toronto

 Finding an apartment in Toronto is serious business.
-It's rough out here.
+Even though rents are down big since last year, it's still rough out there.
 So get a credit check, keep an eye out for red flags and get ready to do some digging on the interweb.
 Your ideal apartment is out there, somewhere, you just have to find it.

 Here are some tips for finding an apartment in Toronto.

-View It is definitely one of the most popular online tools for finding a Toronto apartment, but there are tons of other rental services out there that allow you to narrow down by area, budget, and facilities.
-Try 4Rent, Walk Score and Rent Seeker to expand your options.
+View It and Pad Mapper are definitely twp of the most popular online tools for finding a Toronto apartment, but there are tons of other rental services out there that allow you to narrow down by area, budget, and facilities.
+Try 4Rent, Walk Score, Rent Seeker, Craigslist and Kijiji to expand your options.